tsunami416604/azure-docs.hu-hu/articles/media-services/azure-media-player/azure-media-player-options.md

 `<video ... data-setup='{"fluid": true}'>`

-`fluid`a beállítás felülbírálja a `width` explicit `height` és a beállításokat.
-Ez a beállítás csak Azure Media Player vagy újabb verzióban `2.0.0` érhető el.
+`fluid`a beállítás felülbírálja `width` a explicit és a `height` beállításokat.
+Ez a beállítás csak Azure Media Player vagy újabb verzióban érhető el `2.0.0` .

 ### <a name="playbackspeed"></a>playbackSpeed ###